tkellen/json-api/format/index.md

 * `"links"`: a "links object", providing information about a resource's relationships (described below).
-* `"meta"`: non-standard meta-information about a resource that can not be represented as an attribute or relationship.
+* `"meta"`: non-standard meta-information about a resource that cannot be represented as an attribute or relationship.

 A resource object **MAY** contain additional top-level members.
 These members